The Bankrate promise

-But even though it’s hard to find a dictionary that translates what central bankers say into everyday English, this isn’t a topic to ignore.
-While most consumers focus on whether the Fed is raising or lowering interest rates, this behind-the-scenes aspect of Fed policy has major implications for the U.S. economy, monetary policy and your pocketbook.
+But even though it’s hard to translate Fed speak into everyday English, this isn’t a topic to ignore.
+While most consumers focus on whether the Fed is raising or lowering interest rates, this behind-the-scenes aspect of Fed policy has major implications for the U.S. economy, the stock market, monetary policy and your pocketbook.
 It may also soon return to the spotlight if officials end up cutting interest rates this year.

-Here’s everything you need to know about the Fed’s balance-sheet normalization process, including what it is, why it’s important and what it means for you.
+Here’s everything you need to know about the Fed’s balance sheet, including what it is, why it’s important and how it could impact you.

 The balance sheet has drawn national attention since the Great Recession.
 In November 2008, then-Fed Chairman Ben Bernanke faced a financial panic.
-The Fed reduced interest rates to virtually zero, but that still wasn’t enough to jump-start an economy suffering its worst turmoil since the Great Depression.
+The Fed reduced interest rates to virtually zero, but those moves still weren’t enough to jump-start an economy suffering its worst turmoil since the Great Depression.

-To inject more life into the financial system, the Fed turned to unconventional and unprecedented measures: It started buying long-term Treasuries, debt and mortgage-backed securities to “increase the availability of credit” for home purchases and prop up the economy, according to a Fed statement from 2008.
+To inject more life into the financial system, the Fed turned to unconventional and unprecedented measures: It started buying long-term Treasurys, federal agency debt and mortgage-backed securities to “increase the availability of credit” for home purchases and prop up the economy, according to a Fed statement from 2008.